Difegue/LANraragi/tools/Documentation/api-documentation/tankoubon-api.md

 Json with 2 keys "archives" and "metadata" defining:

 - archives: Ordered array with the IDs of the archives.
-- metadata: Json with the metadata parameters(Requires all the fields defined): name, summary, thumbhash, tags.
+- metadata: Json with the metadata parameters: name, summary, tags.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="" %}